jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.markdown

 particularly draining since I'm utterly powerless to do anything to help.

+My borther and I used to stay up late reading or watching TV when I came home from college.
+Once in a while, he'd ask me a question and while we were in the middle of the conversation, I'd realize he was asleep.
+Answering these tickets is a bit like that.
+They are just coherent enough that you gotta take them seriously.
+But the further you go, the more dreamlike the interaction turns out.
+Your best bet is to immediately <strike>dash their hopes</strike> let them know they might be in the wrong place.

 So on March 20 we added this notice to the top of the contact form:

 > [![Honeypot (text only)](http://i.stack.imgur.com/R6B3F.png)](http://meta.stackexchange.com/contact)